 Sukkot, a week-long holiday that occurs 5 days after Yom Kippur, is the last of the three pilgrimage festivals.
 This joyous festival commemorates the 40 years of Jewish wandering in the desert.

 For this holiday, we erect a small sukkah outside our building.
-Our community celebration, led by Cantor Steve Levin, occurs during Hebrew School (Sunday morning).
-Come learn about the meaning of the sukkah and participate in the ritual waving of the lulav and etrov.
+Our community celebration occurs during Hebrew School (Sunday afternoon).
+Come learn about the meaning of the sukkah and participate in the ritual waving of the lulav and etrog.